AdrianRC/yelp-camp/README.md

 # Yelp Camp
 A Yelp-like website for campgrounds.

-View it hosted on http://my-yelp-camp.herokuapp.com/
+View it hosted at http://my-yelp-camp.herokuapp.com/